India Government Mint, Kolkata: Alipore Mint

 In the late 1930s, foundation work for a new mint was completed at Taratala, close to Alipore and construction was to have completed by early 1942.
 However World War II brought all construction to a halt.
 It was completed in early 1950s.

 The Alipore Mint was opened by Finance Minister of Government of India Shree C. D. Deshmukh on 19 March 1952.
 The full operation for the coinage and preparation of medals, decorations and badges started in Alipore Mint from this date.
 In addition to production of coins for domestic use also produces coins for other nations.

+Alipore Mint has merged as cooperation and not a totally Government controlling body since 2008.
+It is a semi government and semi private sector organization at present.

+Alipore Mint Colony

+Alipore Mint Colony is located in few minutes distance from Alipore Mint.
+It is a closed boundary government protected area.
+It has a huge land for the residence and relaxation for all the employees of India Government Mint.
+The employees are facilitated High end Central Government Security, 24hrs water supply, cooperative store and other all such facility.
+Ample amount of space of ground for sports and play ground is provided for enjoyment and relaxation and entertainment.

+Apart from that inside the closed premises, Central Government School is provided for children education till 10+2 standard.
+Medical facilities are also provide by the Central Government Health Scheme authority.